UEFA Euro 1996 qualifying: Seedings

+This was also the first UEFA Euro qualifying appearance for Estonia, Israel, Latvia and Lithuania.

 Initially Czech Republic were in Pool 2 and Wales in Pool 3.
 Slovakia were initially in Pool 4, before being replaced by Macedonia and put into Pool 5 in place of Luxembourg who were moved down to Pool 6.

 Summary

 Tiebreakers

 If two or more teams finished level on points after completion of the group matches, the following tiebreakers were used to determine the final ranking: